Sampson, Wisconsin: History

 A different crew surveyed the eastern six miles of the town, describing it thus:

 This Township contains a great many Lakes and Swamps one Stream of water on the East Side.
 The Timber on dry land principally pine some maple and Birch.
 The Soil Generally is 2d Rate on dry land; in the swamps unfit for Cultivation.

 The town is named for Rear Admiral William T. Sampson, a hero of the Spanish–American War.

 Geography

 The Town of Sampson is roughly a rectangle, 6 mi north to south and 12 mi east to west.
-The town occupies the northwest corner of Chippewa County and is bordered to the north by Rusk County and to the west by Barron County.
+The town occupies the northwestern corner of Chippewa County and is bordered to the north by Rusk County and to the west by Barron County.
 According to the United States Census Bureau, the town has a total area of 176.5 sqkm, of which 161.6 sqkm is land and 14.9 sqkm, or 8.42%, is water.
 The Chippewa Moraine State Recreation Area, part of the Ice Age National Scientific Reserve, is in the southern part of the town.